iam-manzoor/Python-Learning/Day-8/README.md

    - class attributes common to all the classes.
    - instance attribute unique to each object.
 And we refer it with `self.name`
    - object attribute takes precedence over the class attribute if they have the same var name.

+5. **Methods**
+   - Methods are functions that belong to objects.
+Function written inside the class is called method.
+   - Class can store data and methods.
+Class is a collection of data and methods.
+Methods are like functions.